Transition Planning

 • Academic achievement

-• Functional achievement
+• Vocational achievement

 It is a student-centered process.
 That means that it addresses the unique strengths, needs, and preferences of each student.